morincer/teamcity-plugin-saml/README.md

 [![Build Status](https://travis-ci.org/morincer/teamcity-plugin-saml.svg?branch=master)](https://travis-ci.org/morincer/teamcity-plugin-saml)

+## What's New

+* v1.2
+    - Add support for multi-certificates configurations (like ADFS-generated metadata)
+* v1.1.1
+    - Fixed issue with wrong callback URL when running behind load balancer

 ## Overview

-The plug-in adds ability to authenticate users with SAML-based SSO providers (like Okta, Onelogin etc.).
+The plug-in adds ability to authenticate users with SAML-based SSO providers.

+Currently tested and reported to work (sometimes - with bit of tweaking) with:

+* Okta
+* Onelogin
+* Keycloak
+* ADFS

+(Note: if you have other providers you were able to integrate with - drop me a note, please, so I extend the list)

 The plug-in offers the following functionality:

 * Authenticate SAML assertions for existing users
 * Option to automatically create users on login (you may also limit allowed user names by postfix match)
 * Wizard to ease configuration of connectivity to common IdP providers  (currently - Okta and Onelogin, more to come in future)
 * Option to import IdP metadata from XML

 Things the plug-in does NOT currently support (but they're on the roadmap):